Why Now is the Time to Refresh Your Growth Strategy

 The pandemic has reset entire industries.
 The early bird gets the worm, or in this case, increased market share and associated profits.
 The loser continues treading water.

-laptop and phone with growth strategy chart3.
+laptop and phone with growth strategy chart 3.
 Adapt to a technology-focused market

 Technology and increasing digitization were existing broad themes across the world economy.
 The pandemic has provided a surge in these trends, and businesses need to continue pushing in this area.